OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 Encode all characters using the `\xHH` format.
 Do not use other formats or escape strings.
 Escaping, changing execution context, and abusing the parser order can all trigger XSS.

 Event handler attributes are often left unquoted.
 If you can guarantee quoting then a smaller character set is okay.
 Otherwise, take our aggressive encoding approach to be safe.

 Please look at the [OWASP Java Encoder JavaScript encoding examples](https://owasp.org/www-project-java-encoder/) for examples of proper JavaScript use that requires minimal encoding.

 For JSON, verify that the `Content-Type` header is `application/json` and not `text/html` to prevent XSS.
-In addition, encode HTML Characters (as above) and JavaScript Line Terminators in JSON.

 ### Output Encoding for “CSS Contexts”